 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-The Ventura County Continuum of Care consists of a Board of Directors established consistent with 24 CFR 578.5(b), with broad representation from government, homeless service providers, Comtinuum of Com Continuum of Care emergency response, health care, housing providers, business community, faith community, and Continuum of Care Board homeless/formerly homeless persons.
+Continuum of Care Continuum of Care Board The Ventura County Continuum of Care consists of a Board of Directors established consistent with 24 CFR 578.5(b), with broad representation from government, homeless service providers, emergency response, health care, housing providers, business community, faith community, and homeless/formerly homeless persons.
 The Continuum of Care Alliance, a collaborative group dedicated to promoting a safe, desirable and thriving community, works to garner community-wide commitment to preventing and ending homelessness in all parts of the region.
-City Coursile and Promoting the development and/or preservation of affordable housing is integrally correlated with Javaina Flamonto City Councils and these documents.
-Involvement of staff from these organizations in the development of the Housing Elements Board of Strategic Plan is not only important, but has taken on increased importance as vacancy rates Supervisors continue to decline and rents increase.
-Ventura County Plan Catablishing any various and any stines and an any stines and be an alconous this also to End Continuum of Care Establishing core requirements, practices, and recommendations to end homelessness, this plan Homelessness informs the development of the Strategic Plan's goals.
+Housing Elements City Councils and Board of Supervisors Promoting the development and/or preservation of affordable housing is integrally correlated with these documents.
+Involvement of staff from these organizations in the development of the Strategic Plan is not only important, but has taken on increased importance as vacancy rates continue to decline and rents increase.
+Ventura County Plan to End Homelessness Continuum of Care Establishing core requirements, practices and recommendations to end homelessness, this plan informs the development of the Strategic Plan's goals.

-Table 4 - Other local / regional / federal planning efforts
+Table 3 - Other local / regional / federal planning efforts